 Are you losing revenue because of inefficient back-office operations?
 Given the statistic above, it’s a good bet you are.
-Although you’re certainly not the only one—it looks like most if not all companies are losing at least some revenue because of inefficient business administration.
+You’re not alone.
+Most, if not all, companies are losing at least some revenue because of inefficient business administration.

 If inefficiency didn’t have a direct negative effect on your company’s balance sheet, we wouldn’t be talking about it.
 Inefficient processes alter and slow workflows and dam up your revenue stream.
 Losing nearly a third of your revenue every year is not a recipe for success.

 You need resources to perform all the back-office tasks necessary to run a business, but it’s inefficient to do it all yourself or have a skeleton crew do it.
-In essence, you’re fumbling in the dark and/or reinventing the wheel all the time that way, which costs time and money.
+In essence, you’re fumbling in the dark and/or reinventing the wheel all the time, which costs precious time and money.

-Time is money, so if every little task your employees have to do takes longer than it should, your company is losing money.
+Time is money: If every little task your employees have to do takes longer than it should, your company is losing money.